Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 C = the cash flow in the last year of the projection period

-Suppose you own a construction company in the HVAC niche and looking to use the precedent transaction value calculation to value your business.
+Suppose you own a construction company in the HVAC niche and are looking to use the precedent transaction value calculation to value your business.

 In this case, you would look at the sales of similar businesses in the same industry and region to come up with a valuation for your company.